abdul-Hameed79/Weather-App/README.md

 # Weather App
 The Weather App is a fully functional web application that provides weather information based on the user's location or a specified city.
-It features a seamless user experience with real-time data fetching and intuitive navigation.
+Built using HTML, CSS and Javascript, It features a seamless user experience with real-time data fetching and intuitive navigation.

 # Features
 Geolocation-Based Weather: Automatically fetches and displays weather information based on the user's current location.